raspiblitz/raspiblitz-docs/docs/faq/faq.md

 ### How do I fix a displayed Error in my Config?

-When the LCD display is telling you to do a config check:
+When the LCD is telling you to do a config check:

 - go to the RaspiBlitz terminal (X on main menu) and run 'patch'
 - start reboot with command: 'restart'